-SPAR Business Services, Inc. ("SBS"), SPAR Administrative Services, Inc. ("SAS"), and SPAR InfoTech, Inc. ("Infotech"), have provided services from time to time to the Company and are related parties and affiliates of SGRP, but are not under the control or part of the consolidated Company.
+SPAR Business Services, Inc. ("SBS"), SPAR Administrative Services, Inc. ("SAS"), and SPAR InfoTech, Inc. ("Infotech"), have provided services in the past to the Company and are related parties and affiliates of SGRP, but are not under the control or part of the consolidated Company.
 SBS is an affiliate because it is owned by SBS LLC which in turn is beneficially owned by Robert G. Brown, director, chairman of the Board, and significant shareholder of SGRP.
 SAS is an affiliate because it is owned by William H. Bartels, also a director and significant shareholder of SGRP, and certain relatives of Robert G. Brown or entities controlled by them (each of whom are considered affiliates of the Company for related party purposes).
 Infotech is an affiliate because it is owned principally by Robert G. Brown.
-Mr. Bartels and Robert G. Brown (collectively, the "Majority Shareholder") own approximately 53.2% of SGRP's outstanding shares and together have formed a control group and periodically filed an amended Schedule 13D with the SEC, in which they each acknowledged that they "may be deemed to comprise a 'group' within the meaning of the Securities Exchange Act of 1934" and "may act in concert with respect to certain matters", including written consents and various listed items.
+See Termination of their 13D Control Group by Robert G. Brown and William H. Bartels, above.

-The Company executes its domestic field services through the services of field merchandising, auditing, assembly and other field personnel (each a "Field Specialist"), and a significant portion of them are provided to the Company and engaged by independent third parties and located, scheduled, deployed and administered domestically through the services of local, regional, district and other personnel (each a "Field Administrator"), and a significant portion of the Field Administrators are in turn are employed by other independent third parties.
+The Company executes its domestic field services through the services of field merchandising, auditing, assembly and other field personnel (each a "Field Specialist"), and a significant portion of them are provided to the Company and engaged by independent third parties and located, scheduled, deployed and administered domestically through the services of local, regional, district and other personnel (each a "Field Administrator"), and a significant portion of the Field Administrators are in turn employed by other independent third parties.

 Prior to July 2018, substantially all of the services of the Field Specialists were supplied to the Company by SBS, and substantially all of the services of the Field Administrators were supplied to the Company by SAS.
-The Company terminated the services of SBS effective July 27, 2018 and engaged another independent field vendor to replace those field services previously provided by SBS (other than in California).
-The Company similarly terminated SAS and has engaged another independent third-party company to replace those administrative services formerly provided by SAS, effective August 1, 2018.
+The Company terminated the services of SBS effective July 27, 2018.
+The Company similarly terminated SAS effective August 1, 2018.